BridgesLab/CushingAcromegalyStudy/scripts/deseq_analysis_outlier_of_htseq.md

 The counts tables were generated previously using  **HTseq.sh** shell script and **merge.command** on Hera.
 It removes the outlier data point from the analysis, which was patient **29**.
 This script requires a transcript counts table.
 There is also a sample mapping file called **patient_sample_mapping.csv** which links the diagnosis the the samples.
-This file was most recently processed on ``Mon Mar 10 23:27:35 2014``.
+This file was most recently processed on ``Sun Jun  1 14:12:40 2014``.